 His playing credits include playing cello in the Ruby Mountain Symphony while still in high school, cello in the Reno Philharmonic Youth Symphony, principal cello as a 1st semester freshmen in the University of Nevada, Reno orchestra, has performed as a soloist with the Carson Valley Pops orchestra, principal bass in the Carson City Symphony, and has toured regionally with a local hard rock band on electric bass.

-Currently he is the cellist in the Aria guitar duo called Aria 51, and he plays tenor ukulele and electric bass in the Aria ukulele group called Ukelear Fusion.
-He also arranges music for both groups.
+Currently he he plays cello, tenor ukulele, baritone ukulele and electric bass in the Aria trio called Aria 51.
+He also arranges music for the group.
 He plays bass in the Carson City Symphony.

 WITH GREAT SADNESS we announce the passing of our beloved drum teacher Lee Warner.
 He lost his battle with brain cancer on May 11th, 2015.
 He was an outstanding teacher, musician, and person.
 No matter how sick he felt he always had a smile on his face and a good word for all of his friends and students.
 His energy and love for music was an inspiration to everyone who knew him.